openstack/openstack-manuals/doc/doc-contrib-guide/source/project-install-guide.rst

         - Compute, Telemetry Alarming, or Root Cause Analysis

       * - codename
-        - The name how the different components of the project are refering to the project
+        - The name how the different components of the project are referring to the project
         - nova, aodh, or vitrage as in nova-conductor or vitrage-api

    A directory will be created with the name that was defined in